mecid/mecid.github.io/_posts/2022-08-02-content-transition-in-swiftui.md

 ```

 In the current example, we use another instance of *ContentTransition* called opacity.
 In this case, SwiftUI uses fade in/out whenever the text changes.

+> To learn more about view transitions in SwiftUI, take a look at my ["Animations in SwiftUI"](/2019/06/26/animations-in-swiftui/) post.

 SwiftUI provides a type of *ContentTransition* that works with numeric text.
 It works only with numeric text, understands how the number changed, and provides a nice visual effect that changes only the needed part of the *Text* view representing a number.